thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * Bug: GMT date / time not properly set in date is specified when creating a payment record
 * Bug: Items purchased with quantities show incorrectly in sales log table
 * Bug: [downloads] pagination not working with default permalinks
-* Bug: AND relation acting as an OR relation in [downloads] short code
+* Bug: AND relation acting as an OR relation in [downloads] shortcode
 * Bug: Cart widget items incorrect with variable prices
 * Bug: Custom date range reports do not work when crossing year boundaries
 * Bug: Yesterday report fails on January 1